websight-io/docs/docs/cms/developers/publishing/index.md

   void unpublish(@NotNull Resource resource) throws PublishException;

   /**
    * Optimized unpublish method for multiple resources.
-Implementation has to ensure that all the
+Implementation must ensure that all the
    * preconditions are met.
    *
-   * @param resources a resource to be unpublished
+   * @param a resource to be unpublished
    * @throws PublishException may be thrown if an error occurs trying to unpublish resources */ void unpublish(@NotNull List<Resource> resources) throws PublishException;

   /**
    * Get publish view for the given content resource.
-The method resolves published version of the
+The method resolves the published version of the
    * resource from {@link #CONTENT_ROOT} by searching for the corresponding resource under the
    * {@link #PUBLISHED_ROOT}.
    *